kptdev/kpt/site/book/04-using-functions/02-imperative-function-execution.md

 Exclusions can be used to exclude specific resources for a function execution.

-For example, you can selectively add a namespace to the resources if it does not have the label `foo: bar`.
+For example, you can set the namespace of all resources in the wordpress package, except for the ones with the label `foo: bar`:

 ```shell
 $ kpt fn eval wordpress -i set-namespace:v0.1 --exclude-labels foo=bar -- namespace=my-namespace
 ```

 If you use multiple exclusions, it will exclude resources that match all provided exclusions.
-For example, you can add a namespace to all resources, except for resources that have both kind "Deployment" and name "nginx":
+For example, you can set the namespace of all resources, except for those that have both kind "Deployment" and name "nginx":

 `$ kpt fn eval wordpress -i set-namespace:v0.1 --exclude-kind Deployment --exclude-name nginx -- namespace=my-namespace`